Blazor Context Menu Overview

 Context Menu Parameters

 The following table lists Context Menu parameters, which are not related to other features on this page.
-Check the Context Menu API Reference for a full list of properties, methods and events.
+For the full list of properties, methods, and events, see the Context Menu API reference documentation.

 Context Menu Reference and Methods